Annatto: Chemical composition

 The yellow to orange color is produced by the chemical compounds bixin and norbixin, which are classified as carotenoids.
 The fat-soluble color in the crude extract is called bixin, which can then be saponified into water-soluble norbixin.
 This dual solubility property of annatto is rare for carotenoids.
 The seeds contain 4.5–5.5% pigment, which consists of 70–80% bixin.
 Unlike beta-carotene, another well-known carotenoid, annatto-based pigments are not vitamin A precursors.
 The more norbixin in an annatto preparation, the more yellow it is; a higher level of bixin gives it a more orange hue.

 Safety

-Annatto condiments and colorants are safe for most people when used in food amounts, but they may cause allergic reactions in those who are sensitive.
-In one 1978 study of 61 patients with chronic hives or angioedema, 56 patients were orally provoked by annatto extract during an elimination diet.
-A challenge was performed with a dose equivalent to the amount used in 25 g of butter.
-Twenty-six percent of the patients reacted to this color four hours after intake, worse than synthetic dyes, such as amaranth (9%), tartrazine (11%), sunset yellow FCF (17%), allura red AC (16%), ponceau 4R (15%), erythrosine (12%) and brilliant blue FCF (14%).
+As of 2025, the European Food Safety Authority does not list annatto among common food allergens.
+In 2009, annatto was not among the "Big Eight" substances causing the hypersensitivity reactions responsible for more than 90% of food-related allergic reactions.

-Annatto is not among the "Big Eight" substances causing hypersensitivity reactions which are responsible for more than 90% of food related allergic reactions.
-The US FDA and experts at the Food Allergy Research and Resource Program (FARRP) of the University of Nebraska do not include annatto in the list of major food allergens.
+A 2025 review reported that annatto condiments and colorants are safe for most people when used in typical food amounts, but rarely may cause allergic reactions, such as hives and possibly anaphylaxis.